niveaM/DogeAssessment/README.md

 ![Agency detail](public/img/Title%20Details%20for%20Agency.jpg)

 Note: the screenshot files are stored in `public/img/` and are included here for visual reference when viewing the repository on GitHub or locally.

-If you want the ingestion documentation moved or renamed differently (for example `scripts/INGESTION.md`), or want me to add a link in the root README to a specific section of the ingestion doc, say so and I will adjust.